-No. However, the OIC may not be able to give equal priority to all of your complaints.
-The OIC will decide on a suitable approach for managing the files while respecting your rights under the Act.
-In particular, the OIC will work with you to prioritize complaints.
+No. However, we may not be able to give equal priority to all of your complaints and will decide on a suitable approach for managing the files while respecting your rights under the Act.
+In particular, we will work with you to prioritize your complaints.

-On occasion, the OIC may defer investigating new complaints submitted by the same complainant until existing complaints are completed.
-This enables the OIC to ensure fair distribution of resources among all complainants.
+On occasion, we may defer investigating new complaints submitted by a complainant until their existing complaints are closed.
+This enables us to ensure fair distribution of resources among all complainants.

-What if my complaint is against the OIC?
+What if my complaint is against the Office of the Information Commissioner?

-You may submit complaints about the OIC’s handling of your access request to the Information Commissioner Ad Hoc.
+submit complaints about our handling of your access request to the Information Commissioner ad hoc.